- Applications must be submitted by the stated deadlines.

 - Incomplete or late requests will not be considered, without exception.
 Waiver requests must be submitted early enough to allow time to take the TOEFL if the waiver is not granted.

-- The Associate Dean for Admissions will review all complete waiver requests and will respond via e-mail by mid-November.
+- The Associate Dean for Enrollment Management will review all complete waiver requests and will respond via e-mail by mid-November.

-- Applicants who are not granted a waiver will be required to submit an official TOEFL score by December 1, as noted above, and are required to attend an English Language Interview during the audition period (see below).
+- Applicants who are not granted a waiver will be required to submit an official TOEFL score by December 1, as noted above.

 - Applicants who submitted a TOEFL score report to their undergraduate/graduate institutions that meets our minimum requirements may request their Registrar’s Office to send to us directly an official photocopy of the score report in a sealed school envelope.
 It is important to note that not all schools will release this information and applicants who wish to pursue this option should research it well in advance so as to leave themselves time to take another TOEFL, if necessary.